 Keep everyone in the Loop.

 Show your commitment to being a responsible host by making neighbors are comfortable with you hosting on Airbnb.
 Let them know that they can report an issue with an Airbnb host or guest, and they will reach out to resolve it.
-This way, if they can feel more in control, it will be much easier for them to agree.
+This way, if they can feel more in control, it will be much easier for them to agree, if they have a say in the matter.

 To avoid any surprises, let your landlord know when you get reservations.
 They may feel more comfortable with you hosting guests if they know when to expect them.
 With your guests’ permission, you can also share their names or Airbnb profiles with your landlord as a co-host so that your landlord knows who’s going to be staying in the space.